SteelCompendium/web-adapter/README.md

-# Statblock Adapter
+# Statblock Converter

-A web-based tool for converting tabletop RPG statblocks between different formats.
-Paste a statblock on the left, select your desired output format, and get the converted result on the right.
+A web-based tool for converting tabletop RPG statblocks and abilities between different formats.
+It can also extract entities from unstructured text, and bulk-process files.

 ## 🚀 Live Demo